-Is building a stronger community and friend group on your resolution list for 2019?
+Is building a stronger community and friend group on your resolution list?
 Or keeping the connections you have strong?
 Dinner parties are a fantastic way to do this!
 And they do not need to be stressful, hard to execute or time-consuming.
 In fact, they shouldn’t be!

 So with this in mind, want to host a fantastic, delicious dinner party yet spend only 60 minutes in preparation time?
 Including cleaning your house?
 Um…yes, please!
 How pray tell?!?

 - Pre-order take out from your favorite nearby restaurant (and pre-pay to make delivery/pick up easier): 5 minutes